 Mullet: Mullet can be seen swimming in large shoals in sheltered water around the marinas, beaches and large rock pools.
 These are by far the trickiest Tenerife fish to catch.
 Use tiny hooks and fine line to try and catch these wary fish.
 Introduce lots of bread in the water and get the shoal feeding before trying to catch one.
 Small hooks around the size 10 mark with a tiny piece of bread on is by far the best method, although free lining will work.
 You don’t want any weight near the hook, you need your bait to sink naturally.
 They have soft moves, so don’t strike too hard.

 Barracuda: The barracuda is an out and out predator with its diet consisting of predominantly other fish.
 Although these fish can grow to 20lbs plus in weight, lots of smaller juveniles can be caught from the beach and rock marks.
-Although using a live bait will work, by far the best method to catch this Tenerife fish is to use lures.
+Although using live bait will work, by far the best method to catch this Tenerife fish is to use lures.
 Hard lures such as crank-baits, poppers, spinners and spoons are by far the best types to use.
-You must remember though to use a fine wire trace as the sharp teeth of the barracuda will make short work of normal fishing line.
+You must remember though to use a fine wire trace as the sharp teeth of the barracuda will make the short work of a normal fishing line.

 Lizardfish: Another Tenerife fish that takes a liking to the various hard lures are lizardfish.

 Similar to the barracuda, these fish are an out and out predator that consume other fish.
 They lie buried in the sand with just their eyes poking out and wait for any small fish to pass by.
 They then shoot upwards, grab their prey and return to the bottom.

 These fish will take a lure almost as big as themselves, with the majority being caught whilst fishing for barracuda.
 They possess a good set of needle-sharp teeth, so care must be taken when un-hooking.